Clean Up Your Hard Drive

 Install and Run CCleaner

 The very first task, if you haven’t already got the program on your computer, is to download and install CCleaner.
+(There are versions for Mac and PC.
+I recommend downloading and installing a trial of the Pro version then downgrading to the free version after the trial ends if you decide not to keep going with the Pro version.)

 Once this is done, open the CCleaner application.